aws-samples/terraform-aws-windows-workloads-on-aws/modules/ecs-fargate-windows/README.md

 # Amazon ECS for Windows containers

-Terraform module which deploys an ECS cluster for Windows containers using EC2 Windows-based tasks.
+Terraform module which deploys an ECS cluster for Windows containers using Fargate Windows-based tasks.

 ## Providers